It's a New Day in Public Health.

 The Florida Department of Health works to protect, promote & improve the health of all people in Florida through integrated state, county & community efforts.

 Deputy Secretary for Children's Medical Services

-Dr. Karch is board certified by the American Board of Pediatrics and is a Fellow of the American Academy of Pediatrics.
-He is a member of the Florida Chapter of the American Academy of Pediatrics (FCAAP) and sits on the FCAAP Pediatric Obesity Task Force.
-He is also a member of the Central Florida Water Safety and Drowning Prevention Task Force.
-He is a member of the American Society for Nutrition (ASN) and the American Society for Parenteral and Enteral Nutrition (ASPEN).
+He is board certified by the American Board of Pediatrics and is a fellow of the American Academy of Pediatrics (AAP).
+He is also a member of the Florida Chapter of the American Academy of Pediatrics (FCAAP), the American Public Health Association and the American Society for Nutrition.
+He sits on the FCAAP Pediatric Obesity Task Force.

-Dr. Karch earned his Bachelor of Arts (B.A) degree in Biology from the University of Delaware, a Master of Public Health (MPH) degree with special emphasis in Health Promotion and Disease Prevention from the Columbia University Mailman School of Public Health and a Master of Science degree (MS) in Health Policy Research from the University of Pennsylvania.
+Dr. Karch earned his Bachelor of Arts (B.A) degree in Biology from the University of Delaware, a Master of Public Health (MPH) degree with special emphasis in Health Promotion and Disease Prevention from the Columbia University Mailman School of Public Health in New York City and a Master of Science degree (MS) in Health Policy Research from the University of Pennsylvania in Philadelphia.
 He earned his Medical Degree (MD) from the Georgetown University School of Medicine in Washington, D.C.